zchisholm/TKH-Group-2-Docker/README.md

 ## G. Verifying Container Functionality

+After successfully running your CentOS, Ubuntu, and Kali containers, it's crucial to verify that they are functioning as expected.
+This section guides you through accessing each container, performing basic operations, updating package lists, installing software, and navigating the filesystem.

-Accessing each container via terminal or SSH (if applicable).
+### Accessing each container via terminal or SSH
+To access a running container via terminal, use the `docker exec` command.
+This command allows you to run a command in a running container.
+For interactive shell access, use:

-Performing basic operations inside the containers to ensure they are running correctly.
+### Performing basic operations
-Updating package lists.
+**Updating package lists.**
-Installing software.
+**Installing software**
-Navigating the filesystem.
+**Navigating the filesystem**

 ## H. Docker Management Commands